CausalLearning/SparseFool/README.md

 ### linear_solver.py

-This function implements the lgorithm proposed in [[1]](https://arxiv.org/abs/1811.02248) for solving the linearized box-constrained problem.
+This function implements the algorithm proposed in [[1]](https://arxiv.org/abs/1811.02248) for solving the linearized box-constrained problem.
 It is used by sparsefool.py for solving the linearized problem.

 ### deepfool.py